DesenTao/baty.net-hugo/content/lifestack/index.md

 - **Apple AirPods** – The most Apple-like device Apple has released in a while.
 They work great.
 I use them primarily for when I’m walking or when making phone calls.
+- **Apple HomePod** -- I ended up with a couple of these.
+I prefer the sound to the Sonos and don't really use the "smart" stuff at all.
+I stream from Roon.

 [regap1]: https://www.amazon.com/REGA-Rega-RP1-Turntable-Gray/dp/B004B3GELG